UCLALibrary/libcal-proxy/README.md

-# Vert.x Template
+# LibCal-Proxy

-This is a Vert.x template that can be customized for a new project.
+The LibCal-Proxy is ...

 ## Running in Development